Probability Boxes#

 Returns a new Pbox object that represents the element-wise minimum of two Pboxes.

-• method: Calculation method to determine the minimum.
+other: Another Pbox, Interval or a numeric value. method: Calculation method to determine the minimum.
 Can be one of ‘f’, ‘p’, ‘o’, ‘i’.

 Returns: